-This recipe is a sample taken from the cookbook “Vegan Planet: 400 Irresistible Recipes with Fantastic Flavors from Home and Around the World” by Robin Robertson
+This Eggplant and Spinach Lasagna recipe is a sample taken from the cookbook “Vegan Planet: 400 Irresistible Recipes with Fantastic Flavors from Home and Around the World” by Robin Robertson

-Note: Since vegan mozzarella doesn’t melt well, I make it an optional ingredient.
-Other topping ideas include vegan Parmesan cheese or a sprinkling of Gomasio.
+Note: The vegan mozzarella is optional, feel free to use your favorite dairy-free cheese or omit completely.
+Other topping ideas include vegan Parmesan cheese, nutritional yeast, or a sprinkling of Gomasio.

 - 12 ounces lasagna noodles

 - 2 tablespoons olive oil

 - 1 medium-size eggplant, peeled and chopped

 - 3 cups tomato sauce, homemade or store-bought